Skip to content

 ]

-Now sending mutation request as
+Now sending create request as

 POST /api/property/